 13. Lipscomb University

 For more than a decade, the Lipscomb University community has celebrated the start of the holiday season with beloved Nashville entertainer Amy Grant and an all-star line-up of artists and friends at the annual Lighting of the Green concert.
-This year’s tenth-anniversary edition is set for Tuesday, December 1.
-Joining Grant will be Steven Curtis Chapman, Jon and Valerie Guerra, The Settles Singers, Arcadian Wild, Corrina Gill, and Choirs from Lipscomb Academy and Lipscomb University.
+This year’s thirteenth-anniversary edition is set for Tuesday, November 28th.
 Festivities begin at 4 p.m. and the free holiday concert begins at 5:30 p.m. in the Allen Arena Mall on the Lipscomb campus.
 The evening will conclude with the lighting of a Christmas tree in the Allen Arena Mall.
-In addition to this exciting event, there will be a Winter Concert on December 6.
-The concert will include holiday selections, and will conclude with combined choirs and wind ensemble performing a medley of familiar Christmas carols.

 12. Bob Jones University

 Bob Jones University stuns students and visitors every year during the Christmas season with over 100,000 twinkling lights that adorn the campus.
 Not only are the outdoors shimmering with Christmas cheer, but BJU also hosts several kids activities, a Christmas dinner, and a concert on December 1st.
 A presentation of A Christmas Carol will also be held at 8pm at the Rodeheaver Auditorium.